nvdla/doc/doc/hw/v1/ias/unit_description.rst

 Function Blocks:

-There are several function blocks, each of which aims to different main
+There are several function blocks, each of which targets a different
 purpose:

--  Block M is to select input data from MEM or Conv Core, which can be set from register
+-  Block M is used to select input data from MEM or Conv Core, which can be set from register

--  Block X1/X2 has the same architecture which supports: Bias addition, BatchNorm, PReLU, ReLU, Eltwise.
+-  Block X1/X2 have the same architecture and supports: Bias addition, BatchNorm, PReLU, ReLU, Eltwise.

 -  Block Y is primarily designed for element-wise, but it’s also able to support Bias addition, PReLU.
-An extra LUT operation can be appended before output, which is for any non-linear operation
+An extra LUT operation which can be selected before output to implement any non-linear operation.

--  Block C1/C2 is for additional scaling and offset to save bits but still try to keep accuracy
+-  Block C1/C2 is for additional scaling and offset to save bits while keeping accuracy high.

--  A Demux on the very end to send the output data to either WDMA for wring back to memory, or to PDP for pooling operation without writing back.
+-  A Demux on the very end to send the output data to either WDMA for writing back to memory, or to PDP for a subsequent pooling operation.

-Most of function unit have bypass mode by configuration, so SW can choose full function or partial to match all the operations needed in one hardware layer.
+Most of function units have a configurable bypass mode so SW can choose full function or partial to match all the operations needed in one hardware layer.